gabriel-quina/badc/readme.md

 request is submited, data is inserted into database (host_slots_tbl) and specific flight data and target is dumped into options.txt

-Once both request are done host hits download link: Now generator will serach in database (host_slots_tbl) the names and other information.
-The specifc targets and aircraft options are readed from the file "options.txt", if all goes ok, both options are dumped into "used_options.txt" mission is created using the numeber of mission from "mis_counter.data" host_slots_tbl are cleared, mission is copied to a temporay folder password protected.
+Once both request are done host hits download link: Now generator will search in database (host_slots_tbl) the names and other information.
+The specific targets and aircraft options are readed from the file "options.txt", if all goes ok, both options are dumped into "used_options.txt" mission is created using the number of mission from "mis_counter.data" host_slots_tbl are cleared, mission is copied to a temporary folder password protected.

 The very first question is why i use database to hold some information, and "options.txt" to hold more specific data.
 Why not use only database?
 The answer is because in first stages, of development there was not a mission creation page like is now.
 We have just options dumped into a file and the creation page was a simple html reading options from "options.txt" file, and not listed on "used_options.txt".
-When i was deloping new creation system i focus on things like army side, a nice grafic interfase, host rights, planning rights and so on.
-But i never integrated all the request information on database, so i just keep using old system with thos 2 files.
+When i was developing new creation system i focus on things like army side, a nice grafic interface, host rights, planning rights and so on.
+But i never integrated all the request information on database, so i just keep using old system with this 2 files.
 For sure, will be much better to include all data into host_slots_tbl DB and forget about those 2 files.

-9) Notes on images.
+8) Notes on images.

 All images i provide are made by me, or generous made by member comunity help on development.
-Some images are used with permission and other images not made by me are modifications of images made by other people i used as stating point, then changin shape, brightnes, details, aditions deletions.
+Some images are used with permission and other images not made by me are modifications of images made by other people i used as starting point, then changing shape, brightness, details, aditions deletions.
 A couple of images are buttons, used to link to other places, like Hyperlobby website and W3C validator.
-The emoticons i use on report comments in bellum campaing are free aviable to USE (not distribute) from web wiz forums. please read "Notes on Emoticons".
+The emoticons i use on report comments in bellum campaing are free avaliable to USE (not distribute) from web wiz forums. please read "Notes on Emoticons".

-Warning on Swastica:
+Warning on Historical Markings:

 I have to say that squadrons uses to easy identify which side they fly a medal image.
-A Soviet star for Soviet Air force and a German medal with a swastica for German air forece.
-Also, there is a soviet flag and a nazi flag dispayed close to every name on stats, to easy know whisc side a pilot fly.
+A Soviet star for Soviet Air force and a German medal with a Historical Markings for German air forces.
+Also, there is a soviet flag and a german flag displayed close to every name on stats, to easy know whisc side a pilot fly.
 Those images are historic.
 There is no conection with racism or political reasons.
-However i make that german images are NOT dispalyed by default.
-To see those images, user hast to click on link "allow german images" this will set a cookie and images will be displayed.
-You later can click on "disallow german images" to vaid them, ot just delete cookies.
+However i make that german images are NOT displayed by default.
+To see those images, user have to click on link "allow german images" this will set a cookie and images will be displayed.
+You later can click on "disallow german images" to valid them, or just delete cookies.
 Because default action is not to display them.

-10) Notes on Emoticons

-The emoticons i use on report are named as mixx.gif, as said before i use the ones provided free of charge by web wiz forums. (http://www.webwizguide.info/web_wiz_forums/) Their licence allow to free use of them, but NOT to distribute.
-So if you like to use them just go an download a free copy and use them.
-Later you edit write_comm.pl to include the ones you like.
-This are the ones i used and how was named: (if you use same names no changes need to write_com.pl)

-copy smiley1.gif  as mi01.gif
-copy smiley2.gif  as mi02.gif
-copy smiley3.gif  as mi03.gif
-copy smiley4.gif  as mi04.gif
-copy smiley5.gif  as mi05.gif
-copy smiley6.gif  as mi06.gif
-copy smiley7.gif  as mi07.gif
-copy smiley9.gif  as mi08.gif
-copy smiley11.gif as mi09.gif
-copy smiley12.gif as mi10.gif
-copy smiley13.gif as mi11.gif
-copy smiley14.gif as mi12.gif
-copy smiley16.gif as mi13.gif
-copy smiley17.gif as mi14.gif
-copy smiley18.gif as mi15.gif
-copy smiley18.gif as mi16.gif
-copy smiley20.gif as mi17.gif
-copy smiley21.gif as mi18.gif
-copy smiley22.gif as mi19.gif
-copy smiley23.gif as mi20.gif
-copy smiley24.gif as mi21.gif
-copy smiley29.gif as mi22.gif
-copy smiley30.gif as mi23.gif
-copy smiley32.gif as mi24.gif

-11) Notes on javascript
+9) Notes on javascript

 I use javascript on several places.
 Most of cases simple checks.
 But 2 cases need mention:

-On takeslot.pl the plane selector form is based on a script original by Vladimir Geshanov (http://hotarea.com) called "form select 2D".
+On takeslot.pl the plane selector form is based on a script original by Vladimir Geshanov called "form select 2D".
 My code is a strong modification of that one, and selection is done by regular expression.
 I can easy remove his credits by rewriting shared lines, but i prefer to mention his original work.
 Because that his name and website is printed on every form using this scripts.
 Nothing to hide.
 If you plan to remove his credit, please rewrite all selectPlane() function.
 That will be fair.

-Reports has a "Popup information box II" on pints link, so placing the mouse over you get a list of all events points related to reach that score.
+Reports has a "Popup information box II" on prints link, so placing the mouse over you get a list of all events points related to reach that score.
 Script is Taked from http://www.dynamicdrive.com/dynamicindex5/dhtmltooltip.htm, that is free for use if you keep original copyright notice (like i do).
 But it can NOT be distributed, so i have to take out from parser.
-Also im not writing a repacement, so if you like to have the same tool tip just go to dynamicdrive and het any tooltip you like, then change parser to generate reports using the javascript of your preference.
+Also im not writing a replacement, so if you like to have the same tool tip just go to dynamicdrive and het any tooltip you like, then change parser to generate reports using the javascript of your preference.
 You can find the place on parser (badc_par_1.pl) where the script was located and called: